Donchka/Terraform_Ansible_Project/README.md

 - Provisioners to display hostnames after VM creation
 - Outputs for all critical resources
 - 100% non-interactive and reproducible provisioning
+- Defined Ansible playbook and roles to configure provisioned VMs

 ## Resources Created